 - A minimum of four Ethernet ports per VxRail node is required for the VxRail networks.

-- Two ports configured to support VxRail management networks (Management, vCenter, and VxRail discovery)
+- Two ports configured to support VxRail management networks (Management/vCenter/VxRail discovery)

 - Two ports configured to support vSAN and vMotion.

-- The ports can be all NDC-OCP, all PCIe, or a mixture of NDC-OCP, and PCIe ports:
+- Can be all NDC/OCP ports, all PCIe ports, or a mixture of NDC/OCP and PCIe ports

-- All VxRail node ports that are configured for link aggregation must be the same speed.
+- All VxRail node ports configured for link aggregation must be the same speed.

-- If you want to enable load-balancing only on the vSAN network, you can migrate the vMotion network over to the ports supporting the VxRail management networks.
+- If you want to enable load-balancing only on the vSAN network, you have the option to migrate the vMotion network over to the ports supporting the VxRail management networks.